infspiredBAT/ARResT.Teiresias/README.md

 --debug     -> do not erase intermediate files

 notes / hints / tips
-TEIRESIAS and NR-grep are OK on Ubuntu 64bit, otherwise download/compile from original sources
- - be aware though that the latest TEIRESIAS version (0.9.1, 3/13/2014) gives unexpected results.
+TEIRESIAS and NR-grep are OK on Ubuntu 64bit, otherwise download/compile from original sources (be aware though that the latest TEIRESIAS version (0.9.1, 3/13/2014) gives unexpected results).
 When possible, sequences in results table are uppercased with the pattern that clustered them.
-You can find the same sequence in different clusters (i.e. ~fuzzy clustering)
- - these are used as linkers for higher-level clustering (L1, L2, etc), where linkage can actually be very loose so be careful with interpretation.
+You can find the same sequence in different clusters (i.e. ~fuzzy clustering) - these are used as linkers for higher-level clustering (L1, L2, etc), where linkage can actually be very loose so be careful with interpretation.

 </pre>